AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 ## Add options in Adobe Campaign {#xtk}

-Once the connection of Adobe Campaign to Adobe Experience Platform has been configured, you need to add specific options into Adobe Campaign.
-This can be performed either from the Campaign console itself, or from a **[!UICONTROL JavaScript code]** activity in your landing pages workflow.
+Once the HTTP API Source connection has been configured, you need to add specific options into Adobe Campaign to allow the connection with Adobe Experience Platform.

+This can be performed either from the Campaign console itself, or by adding a **[!UICONTROL JavaScript code]** activity to the workflow containing your landing page.

+>[!BEGINTABS]

-+++Configure options from the console
+>[!TAB Add options from the Campaign console]

-Navigate to the **[!UICONTROL Administration]** / **[!UICONTROL Platform]** / **[!UICONTROL Options]**  menu and add the following options with the corresponding values from Adobe Developer Console:
+Navigate to the **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL Options]**  menu and add the following options with the corresponding values from Adobe Developer Console:

 * IMS_CLIENT_ID = cryptString(CLIENT ID)
 * IMS_CLIENT_SECRET = cryptString(CLIENT SECRET)